 MaxiFi resolves it — the validated, deterministic engine that produces the mathematically correct lifetime plan.
 It is the substance a conversational interface cannot manufacture on its own.

 MaxiFi is the financial-planning platform of Economic Security Planning, Inc., built over more than three decades by Professor Laurence Kotlikoff of Boston University.
-It does not run Monte Carlo simulations to estimate the probability of reaching a goal.
-It uses consumption smoothing and dynamic programming to compute the single, mathematically optimal lifetime plan — solving simultaneously across Social Security strategy, Roth-conversion sequencing, withdrawal order, and the full tax code.
+It uses consumption smoothing and dynamic programming to compute the single, mathematically optimal lifetime plan — solving simultaneously across Social Security strategy, Roth-conversion sequencing, withdrawal order, and the full post-OBBBA tax code.

 Goals-based planners answer “What is the chance you hit your number?”
-MaxiFi answers the question every household actually has: “What is the optimal path, and how much can I spend today without jeopardizing tomorrow?”
+MaxiFi answers “What is the optimal path, and how much can I spend today without jeopardizing tomorrow?”
 It is not a better simulator.
 It is a different class of engine.

 Prof. Laurence Kotlikoff — William Fairfield Warren Professor at Boston University; Harvard Ph.D.; former Senior Economist on the President’s Council of Economic Advisers; Fellow of the American Academy of Arts & Sciences and the Econometric Society; named by The Economist among the 25 most influential economists.